devOpifex/titan/docs/internals.md

 This is useful when, for instance, you setup a shiny application with titan, run it locally with `titanApp`, test it, then stop the app to make changes; when you run it again the metrics from the previous run will remain.

+!!! info
     You can run `cleanRegistry` to clean the environment.

 ## Serving